praveens-git-bit/techconnect/exercise4.md

 The rest of the notebook has similar PySpark queries to explore customer churn prediction.

-### Task 4.2: Predict customer churn using New AutoML in Fabric
+### Task 4.2: Predicting Customer Churn using New AutoML in Microsoft Fabric

 1. Click on the **<inject key= "WorkspaceName" enableCopy="true"/>** workspace from the left navigation pane.